GitTools/GitVersion/docs/input/docs/reference/build-servers/jenkins.md

 ### Pipeline Projects

-For pipeline projects, GitVersion variables can be accessed by reading the `gitversion.properties` file using the [Pipeline Utility Steps] plugin.
+For pipeline projects, GitVersion variables can be accessed by reading the `gitversion.properties` file using the [Pipeline Utility Steps][pipeline-utility-steps] plugin.
 Variables from a property file are not automatically merged with the environment variables, but they can be accessed within a script block.

 In a pipeline stage: